astropy/astropy/docs/cosmology.rst

 Getting Started
 ---------------

-To do a calculation defined in one of the convinience functions, you can simply call the function with the relevant redshift::
+To do a calculation defined in one of the convenience functions, you can simply call the function with the relevant redshift::

     >>> from astropy import cosmology